d215steinberg/GildedRose-Java/README.md

 ### Lesson #31: Magic Numbers
 Our tests are green, so it's refactoring time.

 50 is a magic number representing the maximum quantity.
-The repetition of this number across both our projection and test code constitutes a duplication of knowledge (violation of DRY), and a change to the maximum quality would require multiple changes to the code.
-Furthermore, the raw use of the magic number obfuscates the code's intent.
+The raw use of this magic number obfuscates the code's intent.
 We extract the number 50 in **AgedBrieUpdater** to a constant **MAX_QUALITY**.
 ```java
 public class AgedBrieUpdater extends DefaultUpdater {
     public static int MAX_QUALITY = 50;